 Temporary Protected Status (TPS)

-We help immigrants from certain designated countries apply for temporary, renewable work authorizations.
+We help immigrants from designated countries apply for temporary, renewable work authorizations.
+More information on TPS for Haitian nationals is here.

 The Immigration Legal Services Program assists immigrants in deportation (or removal) proceedings.
 We serve New Yorkers residing in Brooklyn and Queens, and all of our services are free of charge.
 We represent immigrants before the Executive Office of Immigration Review (the federal administrative court that conducts immigration proceedings) at 26 Federal Plaza, New York, NY.